kathywan/PCF-CN-Workshop-BR/02-adding-persistence-to-boot-application.en.md

 mvn clean spring-boot:run
 ```

 * Access the application again.
-Notice that hypermedia for a new *search* endpoint has appeared.
+Notice that hypermedia for a new *search* endpoint has appeared (look at the end of the output).

 ```bash
 http :8080/cities